@ BMW Group Press

 When it comes to payload, Mercedes E-Class Wagon barely noticeable takes the win – 645 kg compared to 620 kg.
 That’s a difference of about 25 kg.

-All in all, the BMW 5 Series Touring shows itself to be outperforms the competitor in nearly every area and secures the title of DriveDuel Champion.
+Overall, the BMW 5 Series Touring shows itself to be slightly ahead and secures the title of DriveDuel Champion.

 BMW 5 Series Touring